Quantum computing quantum Monte Carlo algorithm: Discussion Conclusion

-\textbf{\emph{Discussion \& Conclusion.---}} In this work, we propose a hybrid QC-QMC method.
-On the one hand, quantum computers is used to find a better walker basis, which alleviates the sign problem.
-On the other hand, QMC enhances the expressivity of shallow quantum circuits, enabling more accurate computation with NISQ hardware.
-We derive upper bounds to NSIs, which guides the discovery and testing of the effectiveness of the method.
-The QC-FCIQMC algorithm also relies on a nontrivial efficient realization of the spawning process, which otherwise requires exponential resources.
-We benchmark the algorithm for N$_2$ and the Hubbard model, and the results show notable improvements over the single use of QC or FCIQMC.
+In this work, we propose a hybrid QC-QMC method that integrates quantum computing with quantum Monte Carlo to address key challenges in ground state estimation.
+A quantum computer is utilized to identify an improved quantum state walker basis, effectively alleviating the sign problem.
+Conversely, QMC enhances the expressivity of shallow quantum circuits, enabling more accurate computations with current and near-term quantum hardware.
+Unlike VQE, where a deep quantum circuit requires optimization and can suffer from barren plateaus and optimization difficulties, our approach uses a fixed shallow quantum circuit during the sampling process, avoiding these issues.
+We acknowledge that the search for an optimal quantum circuit is a separate task within the QC-FCIQMC framework.
+Adaptive strategies for circuit optimization are compatible with our method and could further enhance its performance.
+We derive upper bounds for non-stoquasticity indicators (NSIs), which guide the effectiveness and application of our method.
+The QC-FCIQMC algorithm also includes an efficient realization of the spawning process, overcoming the exponential resource requirements typically associated with this task.
+Benchmarking our algorithm on systems like N$_2$ and the Hubbard model demonstrates significant improvements over the use of quantum computing or FCIQMC alone.

-There are several interesting future directions.
-First, the derived bounds for NSIs could be exploited to find basis rotation as a classical means to mitigate sign problems.
-Next, our algorithm is compatible with current and near-term quantum hardware, and therefore its detailed resource analysis, error mitigation, and experimental realization also deserve future works.
-Finally, we note that our method is distinct from recent other QC-QMC proposals~\cite{Li_2019,Huggins_2022,2022arXiv220514903X,2022arXiv220509203M}, such as ones introducing quantum trial states in auxiliary field QMC.
-Yet, the comparison and combination of the ideas are interesting future directions.